versionone/VersionOne.SDK.Python/README.md

   The asset class is iterable to obtain all assets of that type.
 This is equivalent to the "query", "select" or "where" methods when given no arguments.

+      # WARNING: Lots of HTTP requests this way.
-      print "Members: " + ', '.join(m.Name for m in v1.Member)
+      members = list(v1.Member)                               # HTTP request to get the list of members. print "Members: " + ', '.join(m.Name for m in members)  # HTTP request per member to fetch the Name

-  The query objects also support accesing an attribute name, which will return an iterable of that attribute for all matched assets:

-      # (If "Name" is not in the select list, we'll suffer an HTTP request per-member to fetch it.)
+      # A much better way, requiring a single HTTP access via the query mechanism.

-      matched = v1.Member.select('Name')
+      members = v1.Member.select('Name')
+      print "Members: " + ', '.join(m.Name for m in members)  # HTTP request to return list of members with Name attribute.

+      # There is also a shortcut for pulling an attribute off all the results
-      names = matched.Name
+      members = v1.Member.select('Name')
-      print "Members: " + ', '.join(names)
+      print "Members: " + ', '.join(members.Name)

 ### Queries